steamclock/bluejay/README.md

 - You can turn the virtual peripheral on or off in LightBlue Explorer by tapping the blue circle to the left of the peripheral's name.
 	- If the virtual peripheral is not working as expected, you can try to reset it this way.
 - The virtual peripheral may use your iPhone or iPad name, because the virtual peripheral is an extension of the host device.
+- Some characteristics in the various virtual peripherals available in LightBlue Explorer might not have read of write permissions enabled by default, but you can change most of those settings.
+	- After selecting your virtual peripheral, tap on the characteristic you wish to modify, then tap on either the "Read" or "Write" property to customize their permissions.
+	- Characteristics belonging to the Device Information service, for example, are read only.

 ## Usage